pubkey/rxdb/docs-src/replication-websocket.md

 With the websocket replication plugin, you can spawn a websocket server from a RxDB database in Node.js and replicated with it.

-**NOTICE**: The websocket repliction plugin does not have any concept for authentication or permission handling.
+**NOTICE**: The websocket replication plugin does not have any concept for authentication or permission handling.
 It is designed to create an easy **server-to-server** replication.
 It is **not** made for client-server replication at the moment.

 ## Starting the Websocket Server